KonradJuenger/QuickCrop/README.md

 # QuickCrop

-QuickCrop is a desktop tool for preparing images for social media.
-It provides interactive cropping, batch processing, and organization features.
+QuickCrop is a desktop tool for preparing images for social media with consistent batch cropping.
+It lets you apply the same crop ratio across all images, with interactive controls, batch processing, and organization features.

 ![QuickCrop Screenshot](resources/jfJFxJAUdk.png)

 ## Features

-- **Interactive Cropping**:  1:1, 4:5, 9:16, 4:3, and 3:4
+- **Batch Cropping**: Apply one consistent crop ratio across all loaded images.
+- crops with preset ratios or custom ratios.
 - **Preview Mode**: View the final cropped result instantly.
 - **Arrange Mode**: A grid view to reorder images via drag-and-drop, review batch thumbnails, and bulk rename files.
 - **Image Transformations**: Rotate and mirror images.